 A lawsuit finance company will provide money to a plaintiff in exchange for a percentage of the eventual settlement or award.
 If the plaintiff wins the action and achieves a positive result, repayment is often issued.

-Who is eligible for a lawsuit loan?
+Who is eligible for a settlement funding?

 What is the difference between a lawsuit loan and a line of credit?